 So keep a list of different ideas in mind so you can keep the conversation going once it starts to fizzle out.
 If it gets to that point, you have to work hard to maintain an excited level of discussion so it won’t end completely.
 [Read: 20 intriguing conversation ideas to keep the discussion going]

 Sometimes, it just will.
 You don’t have to force it and you can just sit back and enjoy the conversation.
 Knowing how to hold a conversation has a lot to do with knowing when to just let it flow and when to put more effort in.

 If things are just carrying on by themselves, let them.
 Don’t interrupt one topic just because you think you have to introduce the other ideas you had in mind.

 People enjoy the company of funny individuals.
 That means in order to keep the conversation going, you should throw in some humor.
 Make a few jokes and see where things go.
 The more they enjoy having you around, the easier it’ll be to hold the conversation.
-[Read: 20 signs you’ve mastered the art of a dry sense of humor]
+[Read: How to be funny and make people love your company]

 If you’re worried about keeping the conversation going, you won’t be fully immersed in it.
 You have to just relax and let things happen as they should.